travel

 Traveling is an exciting way to explore new places, experience different cultures, and taste new cuisines.
 However, for those with gluten intolerance or celiac disease, traveling can be a bit more complicated.
 Maintaining a gluten-free diet while on the road requires careful planning and consideration, but it shouldn’t stop you from enjoying your trip to the fullest.
 This guide will offer practical gluten-free travel hacks to ensure your journey is safe, enjoyable, and stress-free.

-1. Planning Ahead: Research and Preparation
+1. Planning Ahead: Research Gluten-Free Options for Stress-Free Travel

 Research Your Destination

-Pack Gluten-Free Snacks
+Pack Your Own Snacks

 • Nuts and seeds